Embrace Winter with Flurry of Outdoor Fun in DuPage Forest Preserves

 (Nov.
-27, 2018) — From ice fishing to snowshoeing to cross-country skiing, the Forest Preserve District of DuPage County gives residents plenty of reasons to get outside and play this winter.
+26, 2019) — Find the sure cure for cabin fever in DuPage forest preserves, which offer residents plenty of reasons to get outside and play this winter.

 Visitors can also explore the forest preserves by snowshoes.
-If you don’t have a pair, rent some December – February at three forest preserves when there’s plenty of snow on the trails.
-Rentals are $10 for two hours or $15 for the day.
+When there’s plenty of snow on the trails, snowshoe rentals are available at three forest preserves December – February for $10 for two hours or $15 for the day.

-Finally, when there’s adequate snow conditions, mushers can dog sled on the Thunderbird Spur Trail at Greene Valley and on the West Branch Regional, Bobolink and connector trails north of Mack Road at the McKee Marsh area of Blackwell Forest Preserve.
+Finally, when there’s adequate snow conditions, mushers can dog sled on the Thunderbird Spur Trail at Greene Valley and on the West Branch Regional, Bobolink and connector trails north of Mack Road at the McKee Marsh area of Blackwell.

 A complete list of winter programs and activities is available on the District’s website

 .
 Print subscriptions are free for DuPage County residents and $5 per year for nonresidents; email subscriptions are free for all readers.
 Subscribe online

 The Forest Preserve District of DuPage County has been connecting people to nature for more than 100 years.
 More than 4 million people visit its 60+ forest preserves, 166 miles of trails, six education centers and scores of programs each year.
 For information, call 630-933-7200 or visit dupageforest.org, where you can also link to the District’s e-newsletter, blog, Facebook, Twitter